Image Translation for Medical Image Generation -- Ischemic Stroke Lesions: Introduction

-We thereby demonstrate that DL-based data augmentation is apt to leverage the information contained in limited medical data sets and outperform conventional data augmentation techniques, an idea that was coined by~\citep{antoniou2017data} in a non-medical context.
-We quantify this statement by comparing the DSC of a U-Net~\citep{RonnebergerUNet} trained on manually labeled data versus U-Nets trained with the synthetic data, each evaluated on a test set of clinical IS data.
-To the best of our knowledge, this provides the first comparative study using ITMs for data augmentation in IS lesion segmentation.
-Finally, we highlight several areas of application for our pipeline.
+\paragraph*{Contribution} We provide a new approach to synthesizing both IS lesion labels and DWIs from semantic segmentation maps.
+While the former task is realized by ITMs, the lesion labels are generated by a 3D GAN.
+This allows us to build spatially coherent brain volumes including lesion labels.
+Moreover, this makes our pipeline scalable in the sense that the GAN can be used to produce an unlimited number of synthetic, yet distinct, lesion labels.
+We thereby demonstrate that DL-based data augmentation is apt to leverage the information contained in limited medical data sets and outperform conventional data augmentation techniques, an idea that was coined by~\cite{antoniou2017data} and further developed for segmentation in~\cite{twoStageAugmentation} in a non-medical context.
+We quantify this statement by comparing the DSC of a U-Net~\cite{RonnebergerUNet} trained on manually labeled data versus U-Nets trained with the synthetic data, each evaluated on a test set of clinical IS data.
+We highlight several areas of application for our pipeline and emphasize the utility of the approach, given that the trained ITMs can be freely distributed without any data privacy concerns.
+A number of studies exist that investigate the potential improvement of downstream clinical tasks, e.g., anatomical segmentation and tumor segmentation; however many discuss only one specific model setup.
+To the best of our knowledge, this is the first comparative study using ITMs for data augmentation in IS lesion segmentation.

 This paper is structured as follows.
 In Sec.~\ref{sec:methods} we describe the data and models that are used in the image synthesis pipeline and detail how to evaluate the results quantitatively.
-The results of the analysis are presented and discussed in Sec.~\ref{sec:results}.
-We conclude in Sec.~\ref{sec:conclusions}.
-The Appendix contains supplemental information and technical details on the model architectures.
+The results of the analysis are presented and discussed in Sec.~\ref{sec:results}, before concluding in Sec.~\ref{sec:conclusions}.
+The Appendix contains supplemental information.